Davichobits/Phaser-single-player-Pong/readme.md

 -   Add sounds.
 -   Add a final scene.
 -   Add a menu scene.
--   Add a high score scene.
--   Increase the difficulty changing the speed of the ball.
+-   Increase the difficulty by changing the ball's speed.
--   Change the codebase from Javascript to Typescript.
+-   Change the codebase from JavaScript to TypeScript.
 -   Any other feature that the comunity would like to see.

 ## Contributing